Would you like to become a Spokane Lilac Festival Volunteer or Director?

 Did you know?

-- While Royalty Chaperones wear the purple coat and crest, they are not allowed to be Directors with the Lilac Festival.
-The Chaperones are supervised by the Vice President of Royalty but exclusively serve the Royal Court.
+While Royalty Chaperones wear the purple coat and crest, they are not allowed to be Directors with the SLFA.
+The Chaperones are supervised by the vice president of royalty but exclusively serve the Royal Court.
 The duties of a Chaperone include traveling with the Royalty to regional festival parades, attending Royal events, and helping to maintain the royal wardrobe and calendar.
 Chaperones must be ladies who are organized, able to pass a background check, and are willing and able to drive the Royal Coach.
 In addition, all chaperones must be able to make the time commitment from September to August.

-- Many members of the Parade Krewe, who have served for 20 years or more, are not Lilac Festival Directors.
+Many members of the Parade Krewe, who have served for 20 years or more, are not SLFA Directors.
 These individuals enjoy giving their time to the coordination and implementation of the Armed Forces Torchlight Parade, and have many specific skills, talents, and experience that are invaluable to the Festival.

-- Float – The Festival annually maintains three floats; the current theme float, the previous year theme float and the “wedge” that can seat up to 14 individuals.
+The SLFA annually maintains three floats; the current theme float, the previous year theme float and the “wedge” that can seat up to 14 individuals.
 Theme floats are alternately torn down and recreated every year by seasoned volunteers (Float Toads) who meet Wednesdays and Saturdays from January to May.
 The new float is always premiered the third Saturday in May.

 Dues are assessed annually on September 1 and must be paid no later than October 31, unless another option is specified.

 Sustaining Members Dues: $50 per SM